Keyfactor/kfutil/docs/kfutil_stores_import.md

 ## kfutil stores import

-Import a file with certificate store parameters and create them in keyfactor.
+Import a file with certificate store definitions and create them in Keyfactor Command.

 ### Synopsis